 The Association carries out sensitivity testing on its claims reserves.
 The results of sensitivity testing are set out below, showing the impact on surplus/(deficit) before tax, gross and net of reinsurance.
 For each sensitivity, the impact of a change in a single factor is shown, with other assumptions unchanged.
-The sensitivity analysis assumes that a change in loss ratio is driven by a change in claims incurred and that there are no reinsurance recoveries, and has been calculated excluding the impact of returns of call.
+The sensitivity analysis assumes that a change in loss ratio is driven by a change in claims incurred and has been calculated excluding the impact of returns of call.

-Table 6: Impact of an increase in loss ratio by 5 percentage points
+Table 6.1: Impact of an increase in loss ratio by 5 percentage points

-2022 2021
+2023 2022

 £ £

-Gross 1,273,497 1,041,391
+Gross 1,609,594 1,273,497

-Net of reinsurance 1,273,497 1,041,391
+Net of reinsurance 1,363,786 1,273,497